What does the Flight Attendant ASHS Committee do?

 Specific Duties and Responsibilities of Local Reps

-- Studies local air safety and health problems and prepares recommendations to be presented to the LEC Officers for consideration
+- Studies local air safety and health problems and prepares recommendations to be presented to the Officers for consideration

 Why Would I Contact This Committee?